Using an employer of record in Australia

 A flexible and fast option, especially for project-based work, but it carries risks.
 Misclassifying an employee as a contractor can result in fines and legal repercussions.

-An EOR, like Payoneer WFM, will act as the legal employer for your team in Australia.
-We handle compliance, payroll, tax, and benefits, all while keeping you compliant with local labor laws.
+An EOR, like Payoneer Workforce Management, acts as the legal employer in Australia and offers support to handle compliance, payroll, tax, and benefits, while helping you stay compliant with local labor laws.

 Partnering with an employer of record in Australia

 An EOR is a third-party organization that legally employs workers on your behalf.
-You continue to manage the day-to-day work and performance of your team, while the EOR handles local employment compliance.
+You continue to manage the day-to-day work and performance of the team, while the EOR assists with handling local employment compliance.

 In Australia, an EOR offers assistance for: